 Dear New York Native,

-There are probably many solutions to this dilemma, but one might be particularly helpful.
-How would you feel about sharing the fun and anxiety of planning activities with your friends?
-Yeah, you are the native New Yorker, but your friends are living in the city too.
+Another solution to this dilemma could be to suggest sharing the planning obligations with your friends.
+You might be the native New Yorker, but your friends are living in the city, too.
 Chances are they might be interested in learning how to navigate the Big Apple as well as you do.
-New Yorkers know this coveted wisdom does not come easy.
-As you wrote, New York can be unpredictable, even for the best planners!
+As you said, New York can be unpredictable, even for the best planners!
 Subway lines change, restaurants and bars close, etc. It's virtually impossible to plan for every possible snafu!
-Maybe, you could think of yourself as their city tutor.
-In this way, it's unavoidable to run into unexpected diversions and last-minute changes of plans because that's how New York operates.
-Perhaps part of helping them learn New York can be modeling positive ways to deal with the unexpected in a city this size.
+Running into unexpected diversions and last-minute changes of plans is unavoidable because that's how New York operates.
+Perhaps part of helping them get to know New York is showing them how to deal with the unexpected in a city this size.

-While you may enjoy being the outing organizer, this makes you feel responsible for everyone's good, or bad, time.
-That's a heck of a lot of pressure to put on yourself!
-Sharing the planning with your friends will serve at least two purposes: 1) you'll surely feel less responsible for their enjoyment, and 2) your friends will get a little taste and appreciation for planning fun stuff to do in New York.
-They'll also learn how important it is to think on their feet when unplanned stuff comes up.
-Who knows, maybe you'll all start to find new and exciting elements of the city that you never saw before!
-Time Out New York and nyc.com are among the many websites you can check out for upcoming events in New York City.
+Sharing the planning with your friends would serve at least two purposes: First, you'll surely feel less responsible for their enjoyment, and second, your friends will get a little taste and appreciation for planning fun stuff to do in New York.
+They'll also learn how to think on their feet when unplanned stuff comes up.
+Who knows, maybe you'll all find new and exciting elements of the city that you never saw before!
+Time Out New York and nyc.com are among the many websites that share about upcoming events in New York City.
 Share these with your friends so you can plan your next adventure together!